Proud Canadian Company

 What will drive housing trends in Ottawa in 2025?

-Key drivers include strong employment growth in the public sector, limited inventory, and demand for suburban and multi-family housing options.
+Key drivers include strong public-sector employment growth, limited inventory, and demand for suburban and multifamily housing options.

-Will Ottawa’s housing prices remain competitive with other cities?
+Will Ottawa’s housing prices remain competitive with other cities in 2025?

 Ottawa’s home prices remain more affordable than those of Toronto and Vancouver, offering buyers better value while still being competitive in the national market.